NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 # Run Computation with Routing

-To run computation on CONUS with routing, we need to build the executable with routing option turned on.
-This can be done using the build script displayed in the [Build the Executable](#build-the-executable) and set `-DNGEN_WITH_ROUTING:BOOL=ON`.
-Make sure that Python is also on, and you can run the script to build the `ngen` executable.
+To run computation on CONUS with routing, we need to build the executable with the routing option turned on.
+This can be done using the build script displayed in the [Build the Executable](#build-the-executable) section, and ensure both `-DNGEN_WITH_PYTHON:BOOL=ON` and `-DNGEN_WITH_ROUTING:BOOL=ON` are enabled.
+Then, you can run the script to build the `ngen` executable.

 You also need to build the `t-route` submodule.
-First, as the automatically downloaded `t-route` is out of date, to get the latest version, you need to remove the old `t-route` and run `git clone https://github.com/NOAA-OWP/t-route` in the `extern` directory.
-For building `t-route` in general, we refer user to the documentation [PYTHON_ROUTING.md](PYTHON_ROUTING.md) for essential details.
+First, as the vendored `t-route` submodule is out of date, to get the latest version, you need to remove the old `t-route` and run `git clone https://github.com/NOAA-OWP/t-route` in the `extern` directory.
+For building `t-route` in general, we refer to the documentation [PYTHON_ROUTING.md](PYTHON_ROUTING.md) for essential details.
 We just want to add some additional discussion here to make the process easier.
-Note that there are more than one ways to build the `t-route`.
+Note that there is more than one way to build `t-route`.
 Do `cd t-route`, then run:

 ```
 FC=mpif90 NETCDFINC=<path-to-netcdf-include-directory> ./compiler.sh
 ```

-This will let you to use the NetCDF library that you want to build `t-route`.
+This will let you use the NetCDF library that you want to build `t-route`.
 Alternatively, you can edit the `compiler.sh` file, note these comment lines in the script:

 ```
 #if you have custom dynamic library paths, uncomment below and export them
 #export LD_LIBRARY_PATHS=<paths>:$LD_LIBRARY_PATHS
 ```

-You can uncomment the second line above and that put your NetCDF library in the path.
+You can uncomment the second line above and put your NetCDF library in the path.
 In addition, change this line:

 ```
 export NETCDFINC=/usr/include/openmpi-x86_64/
 ```

 to the path to your NetCDF include directory, i.e.

 ```
 export NETCDFINC=<path to your NetCDF include directory>
 ```

 Then, run the command: